yitaozh/yitaozh.github.io/source/_posts/548-Split-Array-with-Equal-Sum.md

             preSum[i] = preSum[i - 1] + nums[i];
         }
         for (int j = 3; j < nums.size() - 3; j++) {
-            unordered_set<int> s;
+            // there's no need to check if [0, j) and (j, n - 1]
+            // are the same, because some numbers wouldn't be used unordered_set<int> s;
             for (int i = 1; i + 1 < j; i++) {
                 if (preSum[i - 1] == preSum[j - 1] - preSum[i]) {